ospalh/anki-addons/pages/Detailed audio field rules.md

   Audio” to download from the reading field.

 All of these field names are not case sensitive.
-For example, “expression”, “FRONT”, “bAcK” &c. will all work.
+For example, “expression”, “FRONT” &c. will all work.

 The field names are defined in the lists in the file “[`downloadaudio/get_fields.py`](https://github.com/ospalh/anki-addons/blob/master/downloadaudio/get_fields.py)”